walterpg/google-drive-sync/doc/readme.txt

 * Download: The remote version of the open database is downloaded replacing the open database.

-The "Synchronize" mode can be configured to run automatically when the open database is saved, a database is opened or both.
+The "Synchronize" mode can be configured to run automatically when an open database is saved, a database is opened or both.
+Databases which have no matching configuration will be ignored.

 The Plugin matches the remote file by the file name of the open database.
 The remote file can be moved to any folder within the Google Drive, but the file